bockmancheung/bockmancheung.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal webpage!
 I am Bockman Cheung, a first year UCLA math undergraduate.
-My ineterest lies in algebra, topology, and geometry.
+My (future) ineterest lies in algebra, topology, and geometry.
 I am also a human rights activist, environmental advocate, and an amateur musician.

 Mathematics
 ------
-I'm not well read enough on math to have a very specialized field of interest, but I am currently leaning towards pure math, in particular algebra.
-I would describe myself as a dedicated and passionate learner, and also an active participant in class, who would ask questions frequently and form study groups.
 Please check out (but also take as a grain of salt) my review of the classes I have taken in /classes/ , including but not limited to teaching quality, grading, and difficulty of the content.

-Some resources in Algebra I found useful:
+Some resources I found useful in Algebra learning:

 Algebra Ch.0, Aluffi <br>
 Algebra, Artin <br>